 No, we can’t just isolate the elderly or vulnerable.
 Not only is it logistically impossible, but concentrating at-risk populations would just make it easier for a contagion like COVID-19 to burn through them.
 Also, the fact that seniors and people with existing ailments are usually cared for by younger, healthier people makes strict isolation unworkable.
 [Washington Post]

 No, it’s not too late for social distancing.
 This particularly irrational theory posits that because we didn’t begin social distancing back in January, it doesn’t matter what we do now and therefore the disease should take its natural course.
-The incubation stage for COVID-19 is 2 to 14 days and a carrier infects an average of 2 to 2.5 people (also known as the R0).
+The incubation stage for COVID-19 is 2 to 14 days and a carrier infects an average (the R0) of 2 to 2.5 people 5 to 6 people (updated by the CDC).
 If you can’t figure out that math, I can’t help you.
 So yes, regardless of what happened months ago, what we do right now has a large effect on how quickly we get through this and how many wind up dead.
 [CDC, Business Insider]

 No, Lamont did not lie about an infant dying of COVID-19.
 During one of his daily press conferences last week, Connecticut Governor Ned Lamont stated that a six-week-old infant in the Hartford area died of the virus.
 This may or may not be true: the unresponsive infant was brought to a hospital, where he/she died.
 Currently, anyone dying in a hospital is tested for COVID-19 and the infant tested positive.
 Was it causation or coincidence?
 We won’t know until the medical examiner announces the autopsy results, but if we don’t assume that all deaths of positive people were caused by the virus, then we risk under-reporting the number of deaths and throwing off calculations of the disease’s mortality rate (among other things).
 Some anti-vaxxers/pandemic disbelievers, spurred by conspiracy theorist and all-around wingnut Candace Owens, have accused Lamont of lying about the death in an attempt to scare the public, introduce Communism, establish UN concentration camps, etc. While announcing the infant’s death by COVID-19 may have been premature, there’s zero evidence that Lamont or other officials lied or misled the public.
 Until the autopsy results contradict the cause of death, the infant is being tallied as a casualty of the virus.
 [Hartford Courant]